boydx/weather-stations/README.md

 ## Data sources

 The source data primarily comes from the National Weather Service and various NOAA agencies.
 The exact URLs are shown in the ```get-webobv.sh``` and ```get-img.sh``` scripts.
 Also using/exploring the [Dark Sky API](https://darksky.net/dev) for hyperlocal data.
 [The Weather Underground API](https://www.wunderground.com/weather/api/d/docs) for RSS feeds has also been used in the past.
+Imagery for the GOES-16 satellite is downloaded from UW-Madison Department of Atmospheric and Oceanic Sciences, [https://www.aos.wisc.edu/](https://www.aos.wisc.edu/)

 ## Author